onkar895/BOOK-STORE-MERN/README.md

 - **React.js**: UI library for building the user interface.
 - **React Router**: For client-side navigation.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
+- **Notistack**: React library which makes it super easy to display notifications on your web apps.
 - **Custom Hooks**: For reusable state logic, API calls, and image handling.
 - **Axios**: Promise-based HTTP client for API requests.
 - **Code Splitting**: For improved loading performance.